 Welcome

-I am a sociologist researching political conflicts and their roots in social inequality.
-I work as a postdoctoral researcher at Humboldt University Berlin.
+I am a sociologist researching political divides and their roots in social inequality.

 On this website you can find information about my research, teaching, public writing and my CV.